CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 # Obtaining Login Credentials

-!!! warning "Account Creation Suspension"
+!!! warning "Temporary Account Creation Suspension"
     During the migration of IT4I accounts into a joint e-INFRA CZ user base, creating new IT4I accounts will be **temporarily suspended from January 19 to January 21**.
 For more information, see [Migration of IT4I Accounts to e-INFRA CZ][8].

 ## Obtaining Authorization